sogladev/rs-addon-manager/README.md

 # Rs Game Launcher
-This monorepo contains a cross-platform (Windows + Linux) game launcher in 2 forms: minimal CLI downloader (Rust) and a Tauri-based GUI launcher.
+This monorepo contains a cross-platform (Windows + Linux + MacOS) game launcher in 2 forms: minimal CLI downloader (Rust) and a GUI launcher (Tauri + Vue.js).
 It is designed to manage patch updates using a manifest.
 The launcher displays a transaction overview, detailed progress, and only overwrites files listed in the manifest without removing extra files.

 The project is designed for easy extension with minimal dependencies, utilizing shared Rust libraries for backend operations while keeping the front-end lightweight.

 ![Socials](images/socials.png)

+## How to Use

+### CLI
+- Download the CLI binary for your platform from the release
+- Place the binary in your WoW folder (where `Wow.exe` is located)
+- Run the CLI binary to apply patches

+### GUI
+- Download the GUI binary for your platform from the release
+- Install the GUI application before launching it.
+This does not need to be your game folder
+- Upon first launch, select your WoW game folder
+  - The selected folder will be stored in:
+    - Windows: `%appdata%`
+    - Linux: `$XDG_CONFIG_HOME` or `~/.local/share`
+    - MacOS: `~/Library/Application Support`
+- After patching is complete, the launcher can start the game executable.
+    note: On non-Windows platforms, Wine will use the `.wine` directory located in the game folder by default.
+This behavior can be overridden by setting the `WINEPREFIX` environment variable before launching the GUI.

 ## Tech Stack
 [![Rust](https://img.shields.io/badge/Rust-000000?style=for-the-badge&logo=rust&logoColor=white)](https://www.rust-lang.org)